qlik-oss/corectl/docs/corectl_raw.md

   -h, --help                         help for raw
-      --output-file string           A file path pointing to where the response body shoule be written --query stringToString         Query parameters specified as key=value pairs separated by comma (default [])
+      --output-file string           A file path pointing to where the response body shoule be written --query stringToString         Query parameters specified as key=value pairs separated by comma (default []) -q, --quiet                        Only print IDs.
+Useful for scripting
 ```

 ### Options inherited from parent commands